VirusRushTheater/AddMusicKFF/README.md

 capabilities, but requires a patcheable Super Mario World ROM with enough free space to put songs in.

-You can use a convenience struct `SPCEnvironmentOptions` to initialize each one of these structs.
+You can use a convenience struct `EnvironmentOptions` to initialize each one of these structs.
 It holds the command-line options that used to be in the original program, such as turning off checks or duplicate sample optimization, among others.